 An organization exempt from federal or state excise or income taxes may not be exempt from Oregon property taxes.
 Check with your local assessor to see if you qualify for exemptions, and if you're required to file.

-A proxy tax is imposed on otherwise exempt organizations, and is similar to that imposed under IRC Section 6033(e).
+A proxy tax is imposed on otherwise exempt organizations and is similar to that imposed under IRC Section 6033(e) relating to lobbying activities.
 Under federal law, an exempt organization is required to report to its members the portion of their dues or other payments spent on lobbying activities.
-If the exempt organization doesn’t comply, it must file a federal return reporting and paying tax on those expenditures.
-Lobbying expenses allocated or apportioned to Oregon are subject to taxation at the Oregon corporate tax rate (ORS 314.256
+If the exempt organization doesn't comply, it must file a federal return reporting and paying tax on those expenditures.
+Lobbying expenses allocated or apportioned to Oregon are subject to taxation at the Oregon corporation tax rate set in ORS 317.061.
+(ORS 314.256)